-Try a “make & do” scavenger hunt for kids to get them creating and doing.
-The free PDF printable allows you to customize the scavenger hunt for the child or situation.
+Here’s a scavenger hunt for kids to find and make things.
+Plus a free printable to customize the scavenger hunt for the child or situation.

 Need an idea for an engaging scavenger hunt for kids?
 Try this…